 FEBRUARY 2013 - PRESENT

-Employment position as a Staff Groundwater Geologist, with major responsibilities as a project geologist directed toward assisting and managing projects involving the evaluation, exploration, and development of groundwater.
-Duties include: technical report writing; electronic data management and analysis; and field work relating to the siting, design, construction and testing of new water-supply wells in sedimentary deposits of various geologic ages, as well as in numerous types of volcanic rocks and in intrusive igneous rocks.
-Major responsibilities include: preparation of preliminary design reports, technical specifications, and summary reports for the construction, destruction and/or rehabilitation of water-supply wells; analyze data to prepare technical reports for water well feasibility and well siting studies; installing transducers and conducting pumping tests of new/existing wells; prepare technical guidelines and summary reports for aquifer (pumping) tests of water-supply wells; detailed geologic logging of numerous pilot boreholes throughout California; monitoring of groundwater inflow rates and field water quality parameters for boreholes drilled into volcanic rocks in Napa and Sonoma counties by direct air method; field water quality and water level data during isolated aquifer zone testing in open boreholes; field monitoring of the installation of casing, gravel packs and cement seals; field monitoring of all elements of chemical/mechanical/pumping development of municipal-supply and irrigation-supply water wells within Los Angeles Basin, Orange County, San Diego County, Napa Valley, and Central Valley areas of California; providing technical and administrative oversight of well drilling, construction, development, and testing activities on production well and deep monitoring well projects; hydrogeologic interpretation of data via computational or mathematical means under various aquifer settings; producing spatial analyses, raster maps, and presentations of datasets using Geographic Information System (GIS) software to create various maps and graphics; database management of well information; forming informational networks with clients to provide them with clear understanding of hydrogeology with respect to their projects; and State DWR CASGEM monitoring plan writing and implementation for various adjudicated water basin districts throughout Southern California.
+Employment position as a Project Groundwater Geologist with major responsibilities as a project manager directed towards groundwater evaluation, exploration, and development projects.
+The areas of responsibilities in these projects encompass: preparation of proposals and cost estimates for various types of hydrogeologic projects; preparation of technical specifications for new well projects and well rehabilitation; providing technical and administrative oversight of well drilling and rehabilitation, construction, development, and testing activities on well projects, and; the preparation and completion of final project reports.
+Other duties include: technical report writing; electronic data management and analysis; and field work relating to the siting, design, construction and testing of new water-supply wells in sedimentary deposits of various geologic ages, as well as in numerous types of volcanic rocks and in intrusive igneous rocks.
+Other responsibilities include: installing transducers and conducting pumping tests of new/existing wells; prepare technical guidelines and summary reports for aquifer (pumping) tests of water-supply wells; detailed geologic logging of numerous pilot boreholes throughout California; monitoring of groundwater inflow rates and field water quality parameters for boreholes drilled into volcanic rocks in Napa and Sonoma counties by direct air method; field water quality and water level data during isolated aquifer zone testing in open boreholes; field monitoring of the installation of casing, gravel packs and cement seals; field monitoring of all elements of chemical/mechanical/pumping development of municipal-supply and irrigation-supply water wells within Los Angeles Basin, Orange County, San Diego County, Inyo County, Napa Valley, and Central Valley areas of California and also Viti Levu, Fiji; providing technical and administrative oversight of well drilling, construction, development, and testing activities on production well and deep monitoring well projects; hydrogeologic interpretation of data via computational or mathematical means under various aquifer settings; producing spatial analyses, raster maps, and presentations of datasets using Geographic Information System (GIS) software to create various maps and graphics; database management of well information; forming informational networks with clients to provide them with clear understanding of hydrogeology with respect to their projects; and State DWR CASGEM monitoring plan writing and implementation for various adjudicated water basin districts throughout Southern California.

 MARCH 2012 to FEBRUARY 2013